top of page

 Ms. Evans has also worked contractually since 2016 providing counseling to individuals and families with open Child Protective Services (CPS) cases, pregnant and parenting girls and women, and other vulnerable populations.
 Ms. Evans has been successful in helping alleviate symptoms with individuals experiencing addiction, depression, anxiety, trauma, grief and loss, hyperactivity, and much more.

-Erin Lyons, LLMSW
+Erin Lyons, LMSW

 Therapist